tohyuting/tp/docs/UserGuide.md

 * `NAME`, `PRODUCT_NAME` and `REMARK` are case-insensitive.
 * Note that only full words will be matched. `needle` will match `needle` but not `needles`.
 * `TYPE` specified should be either `s` for supplier or `w` for warehouse.
-* Any combination of the `NAME`, `PRODUCT_NAME` and `REMARK` parameters can be provided but at least one of the prefix must be specified.
+* Any combination of the `NAME`, `PRODUCT_NAME` and `REMARK` parameters can be provided but at least one of the parameters with its corresponding prefix must be specified.

 Examples: